GFCI outlet making buzzing noise

 When should I call an electrician for a buzzing GFCI outlet?

-If the buzzing persists or the GFCI outlet is not functioning properly, it's best to call a licensed electrician to diagnose and repair the issue.
-Attempting to fix a GFCI outlet yourself can be dangerous if you're not experienced with electrical work.
+If the buzzing persists or you notice any other issues like tripping or the outlet not resetting properly, it's best to call a licensed electrician to inspect and diagnose the problem.

 Connect with certified professionals in your area